Lorsch Abbey: Later history

 As of 2015, the Vatican holds over a third of the surviving Lorsch manuscripts, while the rest are spread out over seventy two institutions in twelve countries.
-In 2014, the University of Heidelberg created a website reuniting the surviving Lorsch documents in a digital environment.

 Destruction of the abbey

 During the Thirty Years' War Lorsch and its neighbourhood suffered greatly.
 In 1621, Spanish troops pillaged the abbey and most of the buildings at Lorsch were pulled down.
 After the Archbishopric of Mainz regained possession of it in 1623, the region was returned to the Catholic faith.
 However, the abbey remained a ruin and served as a source of building materials for the whole region.

 The most depressed period for Lorsch was during the wars of Louis XIV of France in the late 17th century.
 Whole villages in the region were laid in ruins, the homes of the peasantry were burned, and the French soldiers torched the old abbey buildings.
-One portion, which was left intact, served as a tobacco warehouse in the years before World War I. The ancient entrance hall, the Königshalle or aula regia ("king's hall"), built in the 9th century by King Louis II, is the oldest largely intact monument of Carolingian architecture.
+One portion, which was left intact, served as a tobacco warehouse in the years before World War I. The ancient gate house, the Königshalle or aula regia ("king's hall"), built in the 9th century by King Louis II, is the oldest largely intact monument of Carolingian architecture.